-- Continue to network through law school, alumni and Bar Association events, as well as reaching out to the legal community for mentoring. - Most lawyers will respond positively, but you have to reach out to them.
+- Note to December Grads: complete your exit interview with the CSO.
+Information packet will be emailed to you in September. - Contact CSO to develop job strategies to target small to mid-size firms that do not participate in the OCI Program. - Continue to network through law school, alumni, and Bar Association events, as well as reaching out to the legal community for mentoring. - Most lawyers will respond positively, but you have to reach out to them.

-• December
+December

-- Continue to update resume and cover letters. - Continue to build your professional network send out resumes and request informational interviews over the break. - Investigate volunteer opportunities to gain additional experience in desired field.
+- o Continue to update resume and cover letters. - Continue to build your professional network send out resumes and request informational interviews over the break. - Investigate volunteer opportunities to gain additional experience in desired field.